MuhibNayem/connectify-v2/notification-service/USERGUIDE.md

 ### Key Components

 - **Orchestrator**: The central brain that coordinates the lifecycle of a notification.
 It handles validation, preference checks, and routing.
-- **Priority Queue**: A tiered queuing system (Fast Lane vs. Slow Lane) to ensure critical alerts (e.g., OTPs) are processed before marketing messages.
+- **Priority Routing**: Priority fields on the event dictate broker topic / consumer group selection; the orchestrator logs the lane (“HIGH” or “DEFAULT”) for observability.
-- **Worker Pool**: Scalable workers that consume from the queue and execute delivery logic with retries and circuit breaking.
+- **Worker Pool**: Bounded concurrent workers (default 50) consume directly from the broker, ensuring backpressure is applied immediately when storage or downstream providers slow down.
 - **Storage Adapter**: Pluggable persistence layer supporting both PostgreSQL (relational) and MongoDB (document).
+- **Security Layer**: HTTP middleware + gRPC interceptors enforce API key/JWT authentication, propagate tenant IDs, and gate recipient access consistently.

 ---